danielvm-git/binance-trading-robot/README.md

 5. Create a new Pull Request

 ## Version History
+* 0.0.12
+  * Fix on BUSD transactions
+* 0.0.11
+  * Fix on the mechanism to handle simultaneous calls to the webhook
 * 0.0.10
   *  New feature - Colored icons from [CryptoIcons](https://github.com/monzanifabio/cryptoicons) & [CryptoLogos](https://cryptologos.cc/)
 * 0.0.9